-Bitcoin has finally risen up out of the long crypto winter.
-We’re now seeing things like Fidelity Investments announcing their new bitcoin trading services for institutional clients.
-Over 30 million bitcoin wallets exist today and the value of one BTC at this writing is $5861.
+Bitcoin finally rose up out of the long crypto winter during 2019.
+That year, we saw Fidelity Investments announcing bitcoin trading services for institutional clients, China wooing blockchain, and DeFi picking up major momentum.
+As of the start of 2020, there were over 30 million bitcoin wallets in existence today and the value of one BTC hovering around $7300.
 While some people like to HODL or otherwise use this crypto as an investment, others are wondering how to use their bitcoin for everyday things, like buying a coffee or shopping online.

-So for the avid bitcoin believer (and spender), we’ve curated and double checked 39 ways to use bitcoin in 2019.
+So for the avid bitcoin believer (and user), we’ve curated and double-checked 39 ways to use bitcoin in 2021 and beyond.

 39 Ways to Use Bitcoin Today

 If you want to find a restaurant that takes cryptocurrency, you have several options.
 Ask around locally, or check an online site such as the following:

 - United States: Search SpendBitcoins.com to find the right cuisine for you.

 Do you need some consulting work done on your smart contract?
 Maybe you need a web developer or are looking to add to your marketing team.
 Check out this UseTheBitcoin article to learn about multiple freelancer platforms where you can find freelancers who work for bitcoin.

 If you’re ready to look for jobs that pay in bitcoin, set up a profile at CryptoGrind.
 Earning bitcoin on this platform is a great way to stack some sats.